samirhadii/adminbase/README.md

 # Movie Theater Admin

-This Project is a React with Firebase CRUD application that allows an administrator of a movie theater to add,delete,update, and display movies to their movie theater firebase database.
+This Project is a React with Firebase CRUD application that allows an administrator of a movie theater to add,delete,update, and display movies and promotions to their movie theater firebase database.

 To start the react app, navigate to the project directory and run: